hunght/yt-dlp-gui/README.md

 ## macOS Permissions

-For full functionality on macOS, the app may require system permissions depending on the features you enable:
+For full functionality on macOS, iTracksy requires system permissions to track browser URLs:

 - **Accessibility Permission**: Required to detect active applications and window information
 - **Screen Recording Permission**: Required to access browser URLs and detailed window content

 ### Quick Setup
-1. Launch the app - it may prompt for system permissions depending on features used
+1. Launch iTracksy - it will automatically prompt for permissions
 2. Follow the guided setup to open System Settings
 3. Grant both Accessibility and Screen Recording permissions
-4. Restart the app for changes to take effect
+4. Restart iTracksy for changes to take effect

 ### Manual Setup
 See [`docs/MACOS_PERMISSIONS.md`](docs/MACOS_PERMISSIONS.md) for detailed instructions.